top of page

 Over the decades, the park grew into a centerpiece of Door County outdoor life—home to the historic Eagle Bluff Lighthouse (built in 1868), Civilian Conservation Corps improvements in the 1930s, and countless generations of families who have camped, hiked, biked, paddled, and picnicked along its iconic bluffs.

 Today, Peninsula State Park is known as the “Crown Jewel of Wisconsin’s State Parks” thanks to its wide range of activities.
-Visitors can explore 38 miles of hiking trails, 20+ miles of bike routes, scenic overlooks like Eagle Tower, sandy beaches, golf, cross-country skiing, birdwatching, and some of the best sea kayaking in Door County—especially around Eagle Bluff and Horseshoe Island.
+Visitors can explore 38 miles of hiking trails, over 20 miles of bike routes, scenic overlooks like Eagle Tower, sandy beaches, golf, cross-country skiing, birdwatching, and some of the best sea kayaking in Door County—especially around Eagle Bluff and Horseshoe Island.
 With its mix of natural beauty, rich history, and year-round recreation, the park offers something unforgettable for every type of outdoor adventurer.
-Over the last century it has grown into what Travel Wisconsin calls "Wisconsin’s most complete park"
+Over the last century, it has grown into what Travel Wisconsin calls "Wisconsin’s most complete park."

 The Earliest Inhabitants